feliperod0519/angular-route-resolvers/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+One way for handling retrieving and displaying data from an API is to route a user to a component, and then in that component’s ngOnInit hook call a method in a service to get the necessary data.
+While getting the data, perhaps the component can show a loading indicator.

+There is another way to use what is known as a route resolver, which allows you to get data before navigating to the new route.

+Steps:
+1. npx @angular/cli new angular-route-resolvers-example --style=css --routing --skip-tests

+2. ng generate resolver news

+3. ng generate component home

+4. ng generate component top